agastyapatri/NSE-Prediction/ReadMe.md

 #  _Stock Market Prediction_

-_This project is inspired by the paper:_
+_This project is inspired by the papers:_
-    Hiransha M et al. "NSE Stock Market Prediction Using Deep-Learning Models", ICCIDS 2018.
+1. Hiransha M et al. "NSE Stock Market Prediction Using Deep-Learning Models", ICCIDS 2018.
+2. W Lu et al. "A CNN-LSTM-Based Model to Forecast Stock Prices", Wiley 2020.

 _This project will stay under development for the considerable future._
 ## 1. Introduction